Great-Sun-Group/credex-core/docs/deployments.md

 - Implementing automated backups for all Neo4j instances (LedgerSpace and SearchSpace)
 - Setting up Neo4j clustering for high availability in the production environment for both LedgerSpace and SearchSpace
 - Implementing data synchronization or replication strategies between LedgerSpace and SearchSpace if required
+- Implementing a secrets rotation policy for AWS Secrets Manager to automatically update and distribute new credentials
+- Setting up monitoring and alerting for AWS Secrets Manager access and usage